25 of the best horror films on Netflix right now - TheNewsTrace

 Veronica (2017)

-Oh, and it’s loosely primarily based on true occasions from a tragic case of Estefanía Gutiérrez Lázaro in 1991.
-A lady died in Vallecas below mysterious circumstances after utilizing a ouija board.
-Sleep effectively.
+Oh, and it’s loosely based mostly on true occasions from a tragic case of Estefanía Gutiérrez Lázaro in 1991.
+A lady died in Vallecas underneath mysterious circumstances after utilizing a ouija board.
+Sleep nicely.

 Watch Veronica on Netflix